the smallest gallery you ever get lost in ...

 The exceptional variety and originality of our art

-Nearly all art is from the U.S.; a small percentage
+the art was from the U.S.; a tiny percentage

 Preserve the Past - "The past is never